emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

                               EAP-Payload TLV[
                               EAP-Request/Identity])

-      // Compound MAC calculated using keys generated from EAP method X and the TLS tunnel.
+      // Compound-MAC calculated using keys generated from EAP method X and the TLS tunnel.

       // Next EAP conversation started (with EAP-Request/Identity)